TUHH-ICS/2023-code-IFAC-A-Safe-Bayesian-Optimization-Algorithm-for-Tuning-at-EuXFEL/README.md

 This repository contains the simulation code to reproduce the tables and figures presented in

-> J.O.
-Lübsen, M. Schütte, S. Schulz, A. Eichler, "A Safe Bayesian Optimization Algorithm for Tuning the Optical Synchronization System at European XFEL", submitted to the 22nd World Congress of the International Federation of Automatic Control, 2023
+> J. O. Lübsen, M. Schütte, S. Schulz, A. Eichler, "A Safe Bayesian Optimization Algorithm for Tuning the Optical Synchronization System at European XFEL", submitted to the 22nd World Congress of the International Federation of Automatic Control, 2023

 It may be used as an safe Bayesian Optimization framework to optimize arbitarily functions or to recreate and validate the figures from the paper.